-The PWC School system is the second largest school division in Virginia, with a September 30, 2022, enrollment of 91,631 students, almost 100 schools, and over 12,800 total full-time equivalent employees.
+The PWCS system is the second largest school division in Virginia, with a September 30, 2024, enrollment of 89,442 students, almost 109 schools, and over 12,000 total full-time equivalent employees.
 The voters in PWC chose, via referendum in 1995, to move from an appointed to an elected School Board.
-There are eight members of the School Board, one elected from each of the seven magisterial districts and a chairman elected at-large; each member serves a four-year term.
+There are eight members of the School Board, one elected from each of the seven magisterial districts and a chair elected at-large; each member serves a four-year term.
 The operations of the School Board are independent of the BOCS and County administration, as prescribed by Virginia law.